 4th Yoga Branch : PRANAYAMA

 Pranayama is using the breath to expand the energy beyond its illusory restrictions.
-Branches 1,2,3 and 4 are concerned primarily with the external.
-Branches 5,6,7 and 8 with the internal.
+Branches 1, 2, 3 and 4 are concerned primarily with the external, and branches 5, 6, 7 and 8 with the internal.

 6th Branch : DHARANA

 It refers to “flow” and the experience of the thoughts and ideas constantly moving through our minds like a river.
 To rise above these mental disturbances one must fix one’s mind on certain points both internal and external.
 Dharana maintained for some time becomes Dhyana, which maintained becomes Samadhi.

 7th Branch : DHYANA